Single Sign-On (SSO) Management

 Overview

 The Single Sign-On (SSO) Management page makes it easy to add SSO configurations.
-From Single Sign-On (SSO) Management, you can easily add, preview, and manage SSO configurations in your environment, using the SSO dashboard.
+From Single Sign-On (SSO) Management, you can easily add, preview, and manage SSO configurations in your environment using the SSO dashboard.

-You can set up SSO configurations for:
+You can set up SSO configurations for the following:

-NOTE In this article, you'll learn the basics of using the Single Sign-On (SSO) Management page.
+In this article, you'll learn the basics of using the Single Sign-On (SSO) Management page.
 In the Related Resources section, you can find links to related articles, including provider-specific how-to guides and detailed articles about SAML and OIDC in Unqork.

 The SSO Dashboard